euler-xyz/ethereum-vault-connector/docs/specs.md

 ### Shares transfer considerations
 1. Ensure reentrancy protection
-1. Authenticate the caller (the `from` account or the account which was approved to transfer) depending on whether the vault is being called directly or through the EVC
+1. Authorize the appropriate account (the `from` account or the account which was approved to transfer) depending on whether the vault is being called directly or through the EVC
 1. Take the snapshot of the initial vault state if not taken yet in this context
 1. Perform the operation
 1. Require the Account Status Check on the `from` account